143 Squadron, Republic of Singapore Air Force: Information

 The squadron insignia is based on a mythical bird.
 A phoenix with only one of its kind, that after living five or six centuries in the Arabian Desert that rises from the ashes with renewed youth to live through another cycle.

 This is especially true for 143 Squadron as it was deactivated in 1997, after flying the A-4 Skyhawks since 1974, and then re-activated in 2000 to fly the newly acquired F-16C/D Fighting Falcons.

 The tail is adorned with a yellow & black checkered tailband.
 The squadron's logo is centered with the serial number on the base of the tail.

 Motto

-The motto of the squadron, "We Dare" aptly describes the people in the Squadron as they face any challenge with daring, courage and resilience, just like the Phoenix.
+The motto of the squadron, "We Dare" aptly describes the people in the Squadron as they face any challenge with boldness, courage and resilience, just like the Phoenix.

 Achievements

-The squadron won the Best Fighter Squadron in the following years: 1989, 1990, 2017, 2020, 2021 and 2022.
+The squadron won the Best Fighter Squadron in the following years: 1989, 1990, 2017, 2020, 2021, 2022 and 2023.